leta199/Simulation-Rejection-Sampling/README.md

 This project will cover:

 - How to define and graph a target probability density function.
-- How to define proposal probability density function..
+- How to define proposal probability density function.

 ## HOW IT'S MADE